 A: We double check safety.
 PH level of 3.5 all harmful bacteria eliminated if time is proper.
 Lower PH levels are safer.

-Marie Burcham, The Cornucopia Institute:
+Kestrel Burcham, The Cornucopia Institute:

 Supports the proposal for rulemaking for conversion of native ecosystems.